sunithasomanna/ODIM/README.md

 5. Update the following parameters in the plugin configuration file:

    - **lbHost**: IP address of the cluster node where the Dell plugin will be installed for one node cluster configuration.
 For three node cluster configuration,  lbHost is the virtual IP address configured in Nginx and Keepalived.
    - **lbPort**: Default port is 30084 for one node cluster configuration.
-For three node cluster configuration, lbPort is the Nginx API node port configured in the Nginx plugin configuration file.
+For three node cluster configuration, lbport must be assigned with a free port (preferably above 45000) available on all cluster nodes.
+This port is used as nginx proxy port for the plugin.

      <blockquote>Note: The lbport is used as proxy port for eventlistenernodeport, which is used for subscribing to events.</blockquote>
    - **dellPluginRootServiceUUID**: RootServiceUUID to be used by the Dell plugin service.